tracybannon/RealTechnologist/content/post/materials/AIEnterprise_TechStrong_AI4SDLC_May2024.md

 ---
-title:      "Infusting AI into Software Engineering"
+title:      "Infussing AI into Software Engineering"
 subtitle:    "Challenges and Opportunities"
 description: "Generative AI has taken the world by storm, including the realm of software engineering.
 There's a rush to incorporate AI tools, from code generation to test analysis.
 This is groundbreaking technology that has limitations and challenges to navigate.
 AI-assistance can enhance your delivery of value with the speed and quality your end-users demand.
 The key is to use assurance-based techniques.
 We'll also need to figure out how topivot from viewing AI as merely a tool today to envisioning a future filled with AI agents as team members. "
-date:        2024-04-05
+date:        2024-05-16
 author: Tracy Bannon
 image:       "/img/Resources/QCON_blank.jpg"
 tags:        [ "Generative AI", "AI-Assisted Software Engineering", "ChatGPT", "GAI", "AIML", "Software Engineering", "SDLC", "Humans First"]